-Why Do Companies Use Factoring Services?
+Why Would a Small Business Use Factoring Services?

 Why SMBs Use Factoring Companies for Funding Working Capital and Increasing Cash Flow

 When your small business or mid-sized company needs working capital with flexibility or fast financing, factoring companies provide needed cash flow.
 A factoring company takes on the burden of waiting for accounts receivable invoice payments and in return provides your business with a timely cash advance.
 This receivable financing, also known as invoice factoring, is a flexible and fast financing alternative to traditional bank business loans.
 Factoring is when an accounts receivable invoice is essentially sold at a discount by your business to a factoring company, referred to as a “factor.”
 Banks traditionally require a burdensome approval process to loan money.
 That loan will bear interest at market-driven interest rates and results in debt for a business.
 Yet, a reputable factor starts approval within 24 hours and provides funding same-day or up to ten days for a new client without subjecting your business to the volatility of banking interest rates and avoiding debt on your company’s books.

 How do Companies Benefit from Long-Term Factoring?